- About The Myers-Briggs Company

 - Case studies

-bChannels started as a small consultancy of four people and has grown into a global business of 130 employees, with offices in Oxford, the US, Malaysia, and Australia.
+bChannels started as a small consultancy of four people and has grown into a global business of 130 employees, with offices in the UK, the US, Malaysia, and Australia.

 The company has enjoyed significant growth and has an ambitious five-year global expansion plan.
 To meet its targets, it needs to be reliant not just on the owner-managers but the leadership team as a whole – that is, the senior and the executive leadership levels.